puneetgkaur/Paint-Alarm-Phonegap2.8.1/README.md

-A phonegap based alarm clock android app whicih allows you to draw your own wallpapers and put it where you want !
+A phonegap based alarm clock android app which allows you to draw your own wallpapers and put it where you want !

 NOTE : Its still under development ! ;)